EOFY Offer: 90% off your plan for your first 3 months

 The one-three-five rule suggests planning each day around one big task, three medium tasks, and five small tasks.
 This framework prevents overloading your to-do list and helps you focus on what matters most.

-How many productive hours should I expect in a day?
+How many productive hours should you expect in a day?

-Research from productivity expert Anders Ericsson suggests that even top performers in various fields max out at three to four hours of deep work per day.
-Plan your most important tasks for when your energy is highest, and accept that not every hour will be equally effective.
+Research from cognitive psychologist Anders Ericsson suggests that even top performers max out at three to four hours of deep work per day.
+Plan your most important tasks for when your energy is highest.

 How can accounting software improve productivity?